juliesymons/juliesymons/GettingStarted.md

     )

-It can also be found [here](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/libcog/fields/Counter.scala) and at this location  in your IDE: `./cct-tutorial/src/scala/tutorial/libcog/fields/Counter.scala`.
+It can be found at this location in your IDE: `./cct-tutorial/src/scala/tutorial/libcog/fields/Counter.scala`.

 This program defines one *tensor field*, `counter`, which is a 2-dimensional scalar field with 200 rows and 200 columns.
 It uses the feedback *operator* `<==` to increment itself by 1 with each clock tick (or step) of the *compute graph*.